freebayes/freebayes/README.md

-After you've already done the above to clone the most recent development version, if you wish to compile a specific version of FreeBayes from, you can then do:
+After you've already done the above to clone the most recent development version, if you wish to compile a specific version of FreeBayes from, you can then do something like the following:

-    git checkout v0.9.18 && git submodule update --recursive
+    git checkout v0.9.20 && git submodule update --recursive

 ### Resolving proxy issues with git